 Under the equity method, the Group recognises investment income and other comprehensive income based on the Group'S share of net profit or loss and other comprehensive income of the investee and adjust the carrying amount of long-term equity investment accordingly.
-The carrying amount of the investee.
+The carrying amount of the investment decreases regarding the attributable share of cash dividends or profit distributions declared by the investee.
 Changes in shareholders' equity of the investee other than net profits or losses, other comprehensive income or profit distribution are correspondingly adjusted to the carrying amount of the long-term equity investment, and recognised as capital reserve.
 The Group recognises its share of the investee'S net profit or loss based on the fair value of the investee'S identifiable assets after the adjustment of investee'S net profit.
-When the accounting policy and accounting period adopted by the investee are inconsistent with the Group'S, the investee in accordance with the Group'S accounting policies and accounting period.
+When the accounting policy and accounting period adopted by the investee are inconsistent with the Group'S, the investment income and other comprehensive income are recognised based on the adjusted financial statements of the investee in accordance with the Group'S accounting policies and accounting period.
 Unrealised profits or losses resulting from the Group'S transactions with its associates and joint ventures are recognised as investment income or loss to the extent that those attributable to the Group'S equity interest are eliminated.
 However, unrealised losses resulting from the Group'S transactions with its investees in respect of impairment losses on the transferred assets shouldn't be eliminated.